edgarpf/aws-cda-tips/README.md

 - AMI’s can only be shared within a region.
 To make them available across regions , you need to copy them across regions.

+## AS

+-  There are no charges for using the Autoscaling service.

 ## S3